-- Weather and what to wear: Although Cusco weather is unpredictable, late June days are usually sunny and it’s important to be equipped with sun protection (sunscreen, hat, light long sleeve shirt) and to keep hydrated in order to avoid the worst effects of a hot day at altitude.
+- Weather and what to wear: Although Cusco weather is unpredictable, late June days are usually sunny.
+It’s essential to be equipped with sun protection (sunscreen, hat, light long sleeve shirt) and to keep hydrated to avoid the worst effects of a hot day at altitude.

 Inti Raymi Overview